New York AG's investigation against Trump can continue, federal judge rules - KTVZ

 “Time and time again, the courts have made clear that Donald J. Trump’s baseless legal challenges cannot stop our lawful investigation into his and the Trump Organization’s financial dealings,” James said in a statement.

 On Thursday, a New York appeals court ruled that Trump, Ivanka Trump and Donald Trump Jr. would need to answer questions under oath as part of the attorney general’s investigation.
-Trump’s attorney said they may appeal.
+Trump’s attorney said they may appeal that decision as well.

-“There is no question that we will be appealing this decision,” Habba said in a statement.
-“If Ms. James’s egregious conduct and harassing investigation does not meet the bad faith exception to the Younger abstention doctrine, then I cannot imagine a scenario that would.”

 The-CNN-Wire